 What happens when a low-level result is returned?

-The protocol we developed with the Ministry of Health is that if have a very low-level unexpected detection, to immediately analysis a second sample taken at the same time, and then a repeat sample taken a day or two after.
+The protocol we developed with the Ministry of Health is that if you have a very low-level unexpected detection, the team immediately analyize a second sample taken at the same time, and then take a repeat sample a day or two later.

 It is also important to remember that not everyone’s home is connected to a municipal wastewater system.
 Many of these people may however work or socialise in places that are connected to sewer and therefore still get captured by wastewater testing.
 And those in most isolated places are less likely to get infected, and less likely to spread the virus to others, than those living in higher populated centres.